Hasv07/Best_Practice/README.md

 ```
 1- A user/programmer may enter a start index greater than the end index.
 2- A user/programmer may enter a start or end index out of range.
-3- Our sum variable may experience overflow due to limitations of the data type in memory.
+3- Sum variable may experience overflow due to limitations of the data type in memory.
 ```
 ###### *handled by throwing exceptions
 <small>1- Invalid Argument Exception</small>